BraunPhilipp/pywallet/readme.md

 **Wallet tracking**

 1. Generate a csv file using  https://iancoleman.io/bip39/#english from xpub
-2. Copy and rename the csv file to `doge-watch.csv`, `lite-watch.csv` or `zcash-watch.csv` inside your `wallets` directory
+2. Copy and rename the csv file to `doge-watch.csv` or `lite-watch.csv` inside your `wallets` directory
-3. Execute your `watch.py --zcash` or your respective chain
+3. Execute your `watch.py --doge` or your respective chain

 **Note**

 Wallet tracking might fail for too many API calls due to rate limiting by BlockChair.
-ZCash Qt supports address book import from a modified CSV file.
+ZCash Qt supports address book import from a modified CSV file https://github.com/ZcashFoundation/zecwallet/releases/tag/v0.5.6.
 LiteCoin is upgraded to a Bitcoin Core client that supports address imports via RPC calls.
 For DogeCoin I was not able to find any usable RPC call.
+ZCash wallet injection fails due to a different BerkleyDB version and a modified `wallet.dat`.
+Did not investigate further.

 ````
 docker build -t pywallet .